Care & Treatment

 Several good medication and non-medication treatments are available for impotence.
 Discuss each of them with your healthcare provider and choose the one that will best suit you and your partner.

 Medicines that are taken by mouth are now available.
 These include sildenafil (Viagra), vardenafil (Levitra), tadalafil (Cialis), and avanafil (Stendra).
 These medications are pills that are taken before sex and usually work within one hour.
 Tadalafil has a longer window of action than the other products.
-With these medications, you will not have an erection without sexual stimulation.
+It is important to remember that even with taking these medications, you will not have an erection without sexual stimulation.

 Injections Into the Penis

-One injectable drug, alprostadil, is now on the market in the United States.
-Alprostadil is injected into the penis with a very fine needle.
-It is able to produce an erection that lasts up to an hour and is sufficient for sexual intercourse.
+There is one injectable drug available in the United States, alprostadil.
+Alprostadil is injected into the penis with a very fine needle and will help produce an erection that lasts up to an hour.
 This injectable product is much less commonly used now that there are pills to treat impotence.
 However, alprostadil injections are a valuable option for men who are unable to take the pills because of a heart condition or another reason.
 The injections may cause side effects such as bruises, local pain, or scarring from repeated administration.
 This treatment may also cause priapism in rare cases.

 Vacuum Pumps for Erectile Dysfunction